TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 Table.1 My plan for developing an app.
 The process is split up into stages for organizational and time consumption purposes

+## Criteria C: Development
+### Developement story No.1
+One of the biggest problems that I have encountered while developing Dtrack app was the creation of the All Activities screen.
+When you look at it, it seems pretty easy to make but it actually took me about 4 hours to create just that screen.
+The reason for that is that it has a lot of backend code(main.py) which is also closely connected to the front-end(main.kv).
+I really wanted to challenge myself and so I put a very high requirements for this screen.
+This is the list of the requirements that I have put to myself while creating All Activites screen:
+1. It has to get and display all the information about every activity on the screen
+1. Only activities that are corresponded to a specific user has to be displayed
+1. Activities has to be filtered by date(most recent one on top)
+1. The screen should have a scrolling fiature to make sure the activities don't go over the boundries
+1. The screen should look like a table

+At first I didn't really know how to just get the information from the database and just display it on the screen.
+I was pretty sure that it was simple but I couldn't find a write article to meet my first requirement for the screen.
+I knew it is related to referencing elements by the use of "ids" of elements but we I did that it didn't work.
+After reading many articles, mainly on Stack Overflow I accidently fount that one person typed .text when he referencing the element.
+So I decided to try it out and it finaly worked.